eliltaA/budget-tracker_javascript_project/README.md

 -Backend: No backend is used for this project as data will be stored in cookies.

 Implementation Timeline:

+-Friday Afternoon & Weekend: Plan and finalize project structure, including wireframes and basic HTML/CSS layout.
--Friday Afternoon & Weekend: Implement the core HTML structure and CSS styles for the frontend.
+Set up GitHub repository and initial project files.
+Implement the core HTML structure and CSS styles for the frontend.

 -Monday: Develop the expense tracking functionality, allowing users to add, edit, and delete expenses.